King Fahd Sports City

 How did the King Fahd Sports City redevelopment project come about?

-What does King Fahd Sports City look like?
+How did King Fahd Sports City look until now?

-King Fahd Sports City opened in 1987 and is the largest stadium in Saudi Arabia.
-The facility has witnessed many significant events, including Confederations Cup, World Youth Championship, national team games and matches of the local clubs.
-Although the stadium has an athletics track, it is much more often used for football than for athletics events.
+King Fahd Sports City was opened in 1987 and held the status of the largest stadium in Saudi Arabia.
+The venue witnessed many major events, including the FIFA Confederations Cup and the FIFA U-20 World Cup.
+It also hosted the national team and was used by local clubs.
+Although the stadium featured an athletics track, it far more frequently hosted football matches than athletics events.

-The facility is distinguished by its unique membrane roof, reminiscent of Bedouin tents.
-At the time of its opening, it was the largest stadium roof in the world in terms of area (47,000 m²).
+The stadium was distinguished by its unique membrane roof, reminiscent of traditional Bedouin tents.
+At the time of its opening, it featured the largest stadium roof surface area in the world (47,000 m²).

 When were the first plans to modernize King Fahd Sports City made?